mickaelsilva/chewBBACA_deprecated/README.md

 Usage:

 `chewBBACA.py TestGenomeQuality -i alleles.tsv -n 12 -t 200 -s 5 -o OutFolder`

-`-i` raw output file from an allele calling
+`-i` raw output file from an allele calling (i.e. results_Alleles.txt)

-`-n` maximum number of iterations, each iteration removes a set of genomes over the threshold and recalculates all variables
+`-n` maximum number of iterations.
+Each iteration removes a set of genomes over the defined threshold (-t) and recalculates all loci presence percentages.

-`-t` maximum threshold, will start at 5
+`-t` maximum threshold, will start at 5.
+This threshold represents the maximum number of missing loci allowed before removing it.

 `-s` step to add to each threshold (suggested 5)